healthy-headwaters-lab/HealthyHeadwatersLab/Communications/Communications-general.md

 ### Ground Rules
 * Treat all communications using your UWindsor and Healthy Headwaters Lab accounts as professionally as possible.
 * In-person, Asana, and email communication is preferred over texting.
 Save texting for immediate updates (e.g., in the field, traveling between sites, running late for a meeting).
+Teams chats can be useful to reach people or a group quickly, but shouldn't be used for important communications because chats are easily missed.
 * In case of doubt, cc: Catherine and/or the healthy.headwaters@uwindsor.ca email address
 * When working with the public or within a stakeholder group, feel free to give out either the healthy.headwaters@uwindsor.ca email address or Catherine’s office phone number.
 When doing so, let Catherine know so she has context for any inquiries that come in.
 * Be mindful of inclusive language including gender-free pronouns and your language.
-An elevator pitch/grandma approach to describing your science is good practice.
+An elevator pitch/grandparent approach to describing your science is good practice.
 Talking to farmers, community members, elders about your science requires practice and mindfulness about the levels and details of science being discussed.
 This will take practice and as a lab we will provide feedback.
 * You are encouraged to use the lab logos and templates, and acknowledge the various funding sources and partnerships.
-Logos are saved on the Dropbox for easy access.
+Logos are saved on the shared drive under Communications/Branding-Logos,Templates,Design Assets/Logos-HHL for easy access.
 If you find or develop a new logo, please add to them as appropriate so that others can use the same logos.

 ### Academic presentations